top of page

 In Canada, she was a professional dancer with Toronto Dance Theatre, Canada’s premiere contemporary dance company.

 She’s a graduate of the prestigious Australian Film & TV School (AFTRS) where she gained a BA in television directing and editing.
-After graduating, she formed Pine Street Films, through which she produced, directed and wrote documentaries and educational films.
+After graduating, she formed Pine Street Films, through which she produced, directed and wrote award winning documentaries and educational films.

 Her debut novel Master of My Fate, published in 2019 by Penguin Random House, won the MUD Literary Prize at Adelaide Writers Week for the best debut novel by an Australian writer and was shortlisted for the ARA Historical Fiction Novel Prize, in 2020.